Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

       call to :meth:`task_done` tells the queue that the processing on the task is complete.

-      If a :meth:`~Queue.Queue.join` is currently blocking, it will resume when all items have been processed (meaning that a :meth:`task_done` call was received for every item that had been :meth:`~Queue.put` into the queue).
+      If a :meth:`~Queue.join` is currently blocking, it will resume when all items have been processed (meaning that a :meth:`task_done` call was received for every item that had been :meth:`~Queue.put` into the queue).